Thanks for signing. Will you share your story?

 Fair pay to me means professionalism, the end of poverty, the loss of dignity, humiliation, anger and injustice.
 Fair pay means playing fair more than in just the rugby or cricket field

-• patricia Collen
+• Patricia Collen

 commented 2023-12-06 09:32:43 +1300